carlossanchezvega/spark_works/README.md

+# Spark
-# In this repo I am going to show two exercises using spark and spark streaming
+## In this repo I will show some exercises using Spark and Spark Streaming to analyze some twitter data